danb35/freenas-iocage-caddy/README.md

 # freenas-iocage-caddyv2
-The goal is to support Caddy V2 in a FreeNAS or FreeBSD jail
+The aim is to support Caddy V2 in a FreeNAS jail

 ### Currently supported